-It’s that time of year again where people are sharing their money-saving challenges for the year all over social media so I thought I’d share my own affordable weekly savings challenge with you again …
+It’s that time of year again where people are sharing various different weekly saving challenges for the year all over social media so I thought I’d share my own more affordable version with you again …

 The idea is that because you’re building up gradually then you don’t miss the money and by the end of the year you’ll have around £1300 saved which would be amazing, wouldn’t it?

 But who could afford to save £49, £50, £51 and £52 a week in the last four weeks of the challenge?
 I know I certainly couldn’t!

 In fact, if I’m honest, I’d probably start struggling around week 10 as that’s when it starts to get to £40+ a month out of my usual budget which already includes money that we save for Christmas, Birthdays and holidays.

 There are challenges where you start with the higher amounts in January and challenges where you put money away daily but personally, I know that I’d struggle and end up giving up and feeling like I’d failed.